remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 In V3, `onSlowestFrames` has been a callback function that you could pass to `renderMedia()`.
 In V4, this data has been moved to the [return value](/docs/renderer/render-media#return-value).

-## Separating `ImageFormat`

-Previously, the `imageFormat` option would be used for both stills and videos.
-While for stills, PNG is often preferrable, for videos it is overall faster to use JPEG as a default.
-In Remotion 4.0, the image formats are being separated so you can set defaults for videos and stills separately.

-- `Config.setImageFormat` got replaced by [`Config.setVideoImageFormat()`](/docs/cli#setvideoimageformat) and [`Config.setStillImageFormat()`](/docs/cli#setstillimageformat).
-- The CLI option is still `--image-format` for all commands.
-- The Node.JS API name is still `imageFormat`.
-- The TypeScript type `ImageFormat` has been separated into `StillImageFormat` and `VideoImageFormat`.
-- `StillImageFormat` now also supports `webp` and `pdf`!

 ## ImageFormat removed